iagoleal/iagoleal.github.io/content/unposts/dynamic-programming.md

 you are probably most used to _finite_ state machines.
 Just know that in our context, the states may be any set.
-Some of the algorithms that we will see today only work for finite state spaces but there are others that may even require a continuous space!
+Some of the algorithms that we will see today only work for finite state spaces, but there are others that may even require a continuous space!
 An example is SDDP, which uses linear programming duality and thus requires the state space to be a convex subset of $R^n$.

-### Decision Processes
+### The Dynamics of Making Decisions

-Iterating the transition $T$ establishes a dynamics for our system where we start at a initial state $s$ and by taking a sequence of actions
+Iterating the transition $T$ establishes a dynamics for our system where we start at an initial state $s$ and by taking a sequence of actions
 $a_1, a_2, \ldots$ we walk over the state space.

 $$